Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 ## 4.3 Nemesis

-### New Separator
-- Create a **PATCHER OUTPUT - SSS** separator in Mod Organizer 2.
-- It should be at the bottom of your mod order, below PATCHER OUTPUT.

 ### Nemesis Output Folder
 - In Mod Organizer 2, click the tools icon above your mod order and select **Create empty mod**.
 - Rename the new mod folder to **Slidikins' Strenuous Skyrim - Nemesis Output**.
-- Drag the new empty mod (displayed in grey italics) below the **PATCHER OUTPUT - SSS** separator and activate it.
+- Drag the new empty mod (displayed in grey italics) below the **PATCHER OUTPUT** separator and activate it.

 ### Edit Nemesis Settings
 - Open the Executables window in Mod Organizer 2 (Tools > Executables or CTRL + E).